cloud-gov/product/OnboardingChecklist.md

 h2.
 Buddy checklist

 * [ ] Introduce yourself to the new team member and give them some of your background so they know who you are.
-* [ ] Identify a straightforward, well-groomed story in progress that involves their skills domain, schedule a meeting with the owner for an introduction (if it&#39;s not you), and setup pairing sessions several times in the first week on the project.
+* [ ] Identify a straightforward, well-groomed story in progress that involves their skills domain, schedule a meeting with the owner for an introduction (if it's not you), and setup pairing sessions several times in the first week on the project.
 * [ ] Identify a straightforward, well-groomed first story, ideally something they could conceivably complete in their first two/three weeks using their existing skills.
 Discuss the context with them, then make them the assignee for the card.
 * [ ] Discuss suggestions for how the onboarding experience could have been improved and open as PRs on [the onboarding template|https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md].
 * [ ] Ask the Program Manager or Director to add the person to [Zendesk|https://cloud-gov.zendesk.com], so they can see how we handle non-18F support and read technical discussions happening with outside groups.